kool814/GLS/docs/Design/Imports/Imports.md

 The first is preferred for being more explicit, and will be used in languages that support it.
 The second is used as a fallback when the first is unavailable or inconvenient.

+Importing items from other files in the same code project is done automatically.
+If an path is detected as being a part of the file's path as started in a `file start` command, and the output language uses relative imports, a relative path will be used.

 ## Commands